CPD-level training for rural landowners, estate managers and their advisers

 - Trainees will learn through presentations, group and individual exercises, plenary discussion

 - Charles Cowap MRICS FAAV worked at Harper Adams Agricultural College, then University, for many years and is well known for his work at the university and with the profession on CPD and new developments.
 In recent years he has taken a special interest in the development of thinking and policy around ecosystem services and natural capital which has led to numerous conference presentations including the RICS National Rural Conference, and to authorship of several RICS publications on the matter.
-Now retired from academia, he continues to work on a consultancy basis providing specialist CPD and advisory support to the practising profession.
+Now retired from academia, he continues to work on a consultancy basis providing specialist CPD and advisory support to the practicing profession.

 - Ian Dickie is a Director of eftec, the Economics for the Environment Consultancy.
 He is also a member of the Natural Capital Coalition Advisory Panel, a Director of the Aldersgate Group, a member of the ICAEW Sustainability Committee and a Fellow of the RSA.
 He was an author of the Natural Capital Protocol and has directed natural capital accounting for the Duchy of Cornwall, London Boroughs, UK Water Industry and John Lewis Partnership.
 Ian was previously head of economics for the Royal Society for the Protection of Birds, whom he joined in April 2000.